15-day trial

 • Application of heat or cold: Heat therapy helps relax muscles and increase blood flow to the affected area, while cold application can reduce inflammation and pain.
 Alternating between heat and cold can be particularly effective.

 • Gentle stretching: Performing specific stretches for the affected area can help relieve muscle tension and promote relaxation.
-It is important to do them carefully to avoid causing more damage.
+It is important to do them carefully to avoid further damage.

-• Therapeutic massage: A professional massage can be very useful to undo muscle "knots," improve circulation, and facilitate relaxation of the contracted muscle.
+• Therapeutic massage: A professional massage can be very helpful to undo muscle "knots," improve circulation, and facilitate relaxation of the contracted muscle.

 • Ultrasound therapy: Uses sound waves to generate deep heat, which can improve circulation and promote healing of the affected muscle.